ipfs-shipyard/nomios-web-uikit/src/components/modal-global/README.md

 ### withModalGlobal(component)

-The hook version of the <ModalGlobalConsumer> component.
+The HOC version of the <ModalGlobalConsumer> component.
 The injected props are exactly the same of the <ModalGlobalConsumer> children render prop:

 - `closeModal(component)`